 If you choose to follow the Chartered Institute of Personnel and Development (CIPD) Pathway and qualify as Associate member of the CIPD then you will be required to pay a one-off joining fee and an annual subscription payment directly to the CIPD whilst you are studying at Leeds.
 Please visit the CIPD website for the most up-to-date CIPD fee information.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.

 We’re offering up to 50 Business School Excellence Scholarships to UK and International students starting one of our Masters courses in 2024.
 These scholarships offer a 50% fee reduction and will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.

 You do not have to submit a separate application for our Excellence Scholarships – you will be automatically considered when your course application is reviewed.

-This course provides you with the academic knowledge and professional skills needed for a career in global human resource management with the opportunity to specialise in the rapidly developing area of HR analytics.
+This course will provide you with the academic knowledge and professional skills needed for a career in global human resource management.
+It will also provide you with the opportunity to specialise in the rapidly developing area of HR analytics.